-In trials of new onset schizophrenia clozapine does no better than first generation drugs.
-But for patients who are unable to tolerate other antipsychotics it is worth a trial as some patients benefit from it where they do not benefit from anything else.
+For new onset schizophrenia clozapine is no better than first generation drugs.
+But for patients who are unable to tolerate other antipsychotics it is worth a trial as some people benefit from it where they have not benefited from anything else.

-What overall impact will antipsychotics have on function?
+What overall impact will antipsychotics have on how I function?

-An antipsychotic may dramatically shorten a psychotic, delirious or manic episode, save a life and get the person back to work but when used chronically there can be risks.
+An antipsychotic may dramatically shorten a psychotic, delirious or manic episode, save your life and get you back to work but when used chronically there can be risks.

-For patients who have been ill for a relatively brief period of time and improve, recovery is likely to be due to some combination of time, placebo or acute drug effects and the problem is then ensuring the person can get off treatment.
-If the patient can identify a very clear benefit - such as an anxiolytic effect - there is a better chance the antipsychotic rather than placebo factors is making a difference and the key thing is then to make sure the person is on the lowest effective dose.
+If you have been ill for a relatively brief period of time and improve, your recovery is likely to be due to some combination of time, placebo or acute drug effects and your problem is then ensuring you can get off treatment.
+If you can identify a very clear benefit - such as an anxiolytic effect - there is a chance the antipsychotic rather than placebo factors is making a difference and the key thing is then to make sure you are on the lowest effective dose.

-For anyone who is chronically psychotic, the treatments are more likely to give side effects than do anything useful.
-Unless the patient can identify a clear benefit there may be a case for not having them on drugs that are not working for them.
+If you are chronically psychotic, the treatments are more likely to give you side effects than do anything useful.
+Unless you can identify a clear benefit there may be a case for not being on drugs that do not work for you.

-In terms of function, we doctors should ask ourselves this question - if I were on this cocktail of drugs in this dose, how would I function - and if the answer is I probably wouldn't be able to do much, the dose or number of drugs should be reduced.
+In terms of function, doctors or others should ask themselves this question - if I were on this cocktail of drugs in this dose, how would I function - and if the answer is I probably wouldn't be able to do much, the dose or number of drugs should be reduced.